netzgut/integral-quartz/README.md

 ## Contribute

-If you want to contribute feel free to open issues or provide pull requests.
-Please read the additional info in the folder `_CONTRIBUTE`.
+It's awesome that you want to contribute!
+Please see [this repository](https://github.com/netzgut/contribute) for more details.

 ## License